Where to Stay in Helsinki First Time: 8 Best Areas

 FIND MORE HOTELS IN KATAJANOKKA

-See more: Best areas to stay in Stockholm
+See more: where to stay in Stockholm for first-timers

 Ruoholahti is a new neighborhood, located to the south of Helsinki city center, close to Lauttasaari island.
 The Ruoholahti neighborhood has been transformed into commercial and residential zones since the 1990s from an industrial port.
 It attracted numerous tech companies to move to this area.